Iris Folding Cards – Templates and Patterns

 When I’ve ordered from Bethan I’ve noticed that she not only sends out PDF files of the patterns and templates but the templates also come as SVG files.
 What’s an SVG file?
 SVG stands for Scalable Vector Graphics.
 They’re often used for simple, 2D graphic images that need to be re-sized.
 They can be re-scaled without losing resolution.

 Why do I need to know about SVG files for iris folding?
 When iris folding you need to cut out your outline template onto a material so that you can begin to iris fold.
 With the bee pattern that I made above I needed to use a craft knife to cut out the bee.
-Let me know if you’d like the bee iris folding template and pattern.
-I’ll be making an SVG template and uploading the pattern soon.

 If you have an SVG file of your template you can use this with one of those fancy cutting machines to get precision cutting out of your templates in no time.